- Pet Owners

 Dr. Kim returned to LIVS in September 2013 as a staff ophthalmologist.
 Her areas of special interest include infectious corneal disease and cataract surgery.
 While the majority of her patients are of the cat/dog variety, Dr. Kim has examined the eyes of creatures of all shapes and sizes, ranging from geckos to guinea pigs to horses and even reindeer.
 As an active member of the New York State Veterinary Medical Society and Long Island Veterinary Medical Association, she hopes to continue sharing her knowledge of veterinary ophthalmology with her colleagues through continuing education.

-Dr. Kim is excited to be returning to the New York metro area, where many of her friends and family still reside.
-In her spare time, Dr. Kim enjoys reading, kickboxing, hiking in Harriman State Park with her Pembroke Welsh Corgi, Maddie, and napping with her two cats, Luke and Linus.
+Dr. Kim is excited to be in the New York metro area, where many of her friends and family reside.
+In her spare time, Dr. Kim enjoys reading, hiking in Harriman State Park with her Pembroke Welsh Corgi, Maddie, and napping with her Ragdoll cat, Flynn.

 Catherine A. Loughin, DVM, Dip.
 ACVS, Dip.
 ACCT